- slide 1 of 3

 No matter the age group, we all can benefit by taking care of ourselves.
 We must all work with our bodies and be in sync with what our bodies need on a daily basis.
 We must all help to maintain our bodies to be at or close to optimal health.
 There are certain vital nutrients and vitamins we can not survive long without, like water.

 Water, as a nutrient, is not an option.
 When we make drink choices everyday, we must relegate the amount of water we drink for the day.
-If your answer to how much water have you drank today is none or very little, you should put down that juice or soda and partake in some water.
+If your answer to how much water have you drank today is none or very little, you should put down that juice or soda and fill a glass with water.
 We must take care of our bodies by eating more lean meats, fruits and veggies and grains.
 We all need to make sure we get a good amount of rest nightly and exercise during the week.

 There are some of us that may waiver on and off in this very important regime of drinking the water that our bodies need, but it should be an overall goal to work with our systems and be at our healthiest.